John Oliver: 2014–present: Last Week Tonight with John Oliver

 In 2014, Oliver began hosting his late-night news satire show Last Week Tonight with John Oliver.
 The show features thoroughly researched segments dedicated to topics or events in the news.
 His initial two-year contract was extended through to 2017 in 2015, to 2020 in September 2017, to 2023 in September 2020, and to 2026 in December 2023.
 Oliver has stated that he has full creative freedom, including free rein to criticise corporations, given HBO's ad-free subscription model.
 In 2015, Oliver was named one of Time 100 influential people of the year for his work on the show.
 Across the TV airings, DVR, on-demand, and HBO Go, Last Week Tonight averaged 4.1 million weekly viewers in its first season.
 In 2014, Last Week Tonight was honoured with a Peabody Award in the "Entertainment" category for "bringing satire and journalism even closer together".
 The show received a second award in 2017.
 The show has also won 26 Primetime Emmy Awards, five Writers Guild of America Awards, eight Producers Guild Awards, and three Critics' Choice Television Awards.

 Oliver has guest-starred in several TV shows, including The Simpsons as Booth Wilkes-John (2014); Gravity Falls as the voice of Sherlock Holmes (2012); Rick and Morty as an amoeba named Dr Xenon Bloom (2013); Randy Cunningham: 9th Grade Ninja as the voice of Coach Green (2012–15); My Hero as a man from the BBC (2001); Green Wing as a car salesman (2004); Big Mouth as the camp counsellor Harry (2020); and Bob's Burgers as a cat agent (2017).
 Oliver was originally cast in 2010 to star in the Terry Jones film Absolutely Anything as Neil Clarke, but scheduling conflicts due to the debut of Last Week Tonight in 2014 led to the role being recast for Simon Pegg.
 In 2019, Oliver voiced the porcupine Steve in the CGI animated film Wonder Park and hornbill Zazu in the remake of Disney's The Lion King.
 From 2018 to 2019, Oliver worked as an executive producer for Wyatt Cenac's Problem Areas.
 On 30 August 2023, Oliver began hosting the comedy podcast Strike Force Five with Jimmy Fallon, Jimmy Kimmel, Stephen Colbert and Seth Meyers, to support their staff members out of work due to the 2023 Writers Guild of America strike.
+In the summer of 2026, Oliver appeared in story arcs on the American soap operas General Hospital and Days of Our Lives after discussing his personal fondness for soap operas in a March 2026 Last Week Tonight segment and offering to appear on any soap opera interested in casting him.